Building Docker Images with heroku.yml

 image: web

-If you do not include a run
+If you don’t include a run

 section in your heroku.yml